haosulab/ManiSkill/docs/source/getting_started/quickstart.md

 We support a wide range of controllers.
 Different controllers can have different effects on your algorithms.
 Thus, it is recommended to understand the action space you are going to use.
 Please refer to [Controllers](../concepts/controllers.md) for more details.

 Some environments require **downloading assets**.
 You can download all the assets by `python -m mani_skill2.utils.download_asset all` or download task-specific assets by `python -m mani_skill2.utils.download_asset ${ENV_ID}`.
+The assets will be downloaded to `./data/` by default, and you can also use the environment variable `MS2_ASSET_DIR` to specify this destination.
 Please refer to [Environments](../concepts/environments.md) for all supported environments, and which environments require downloading assets.

 ## Interactive Play